boazvdwansem/ps5-debugger/README.md

 Note that this application is under active development, and has only been tested on Windows and firmware 11.60.

+This app is a GUI built around the ps5debug payload from OpenSourcereR, all credits go to them.

 If any issues arise please open an issue.

 ### Features